 7 June 2021

-Using the advanced modelling functionality from BMT’s proprietary TUFLOW technology, BMT will provide critical information to be used in support of flood alleviation measures for each impacted area within Essex.
-This will include appraisal, hydraulic modelling of a preferred mitigation, economic assessment of the preferred mitigation and a Partnership Funding Calculator (PFC) to assess the FDGiA funding potential associated with each area.
+Using the advanced modelling functionality from BMT’s proprietary TUFLOW technology, BMT will provide critical information to support flood alleviation measures for each impacted area within Essex.
+This will include appraisal, hydraulic modelling of preferred mitigation, economic assessment of the desired relief and a Partnership Funding Calculator (PFC) to assess the FDGiA funding potential associated with each area.

 “Previous modelling undertaken by BMT looked at the current situation and identified areas at risk, now we are looking at flood alleviation and defences through the design of mitigation measures.
 With advances in technology and methodology we can update existing models, at a faster pace and greater accuracy to ensure they are up to best practice and standard.
 Our proprietary TUFLOW software has evolved to offer more advanced features such as Quadtree meshing and Sub-Grid sampling which allows for more rapid and accurate results.”

 BMT’s environmental consultancy business has invested in developing long term relationships with its customers and has a long history of collaboration and partnering with Essex County Council on sustainability issues and flood modelling work.